-Expand Presence in the IFC Market - We are placing a major focus on developing a new dual band Ka/Ku terminal, as well as leveraging our unique Phased Array antennas, to serve the high growth IFC market.
+Expand Presence in the IFC Market - We continue to develop our hub and modem technology to serve connectivity needs of aviation service providers.
+We are also placing a major focus on developing a new dual band Ka/Ku terminal, as well as leveraging our unique Phased Array antennas.
+These solutions are designed to serve the high growth of IFC services in the commercial aviation and business aviation markets.

-Fortify our Leadership Position in the 4G/LTE Backhaul Market - We will further leverage our technology, as well as our experience, to serve mobile network operators' connectivity needs in rural, metro-edge and metro areas.
+Fortify our Leadership Position in the 4G/LTE Backhaul Market - We intend to continue to leverage our technology, as well as our experience, to serve mobile network operators' 4G/5G connectivity needs in rural, metro-edge and metro areas with long term projects.